 If your business runs into cash flow difficulties, whether it is because of a bad debt, an unprofitable contract or a general slowdown in business, you will need to look into the options to deal with it and hopefully turn the business around in the process.
-One option is to do this by consolidating your business debt, making creditor payments easier and giving your business a greater chance of success.
-There are a number of methods available to help you do this depending on the legal structure of your business and the surrounding circumstances.
+One option is to do this by consolidating your business debt, making creditor payments easier and giving your business a higher chance of success.
+There are several methods available to help you do this, depending on the legal structure of your business and the surrounding circumstances.

 What are the options available?

 Dependent on your business’ situation, there are a number of options which can be beneficial when you are looking to consolidate your business’ debt.
 They are:

 - Company Voluntary Arrangement (CVA) – This procedure allows limited companies to consolidate their unsecured debts, repay them over the CVA term (usually five years) and continue to trade.
 It is a rescue device for insolvent companies, and if creditors agree to the terms of the CVA, it can be a great way to ensure a company stays open and operating.
 It also provides the directors with the time and security to look into restructuring and diversifying their offerings to become more successful in future.

 - Individual Voluntary Arrangement (IVA) – An IVA works similarly to a CVA, but it is designed for personal and sole trader debts.
 Again, it allows individuals to consolidate their unsecured debts (business and personal), repaying what they can afford over five years and continue to trade with their business.
 This can be an extremely beneficial procedure for sole traders as they are personally liable for any business debts, and IVAs can place a protective arm around the business to continue trading without fear of legal action.